dstengle/flask-markdown-converter/flask-markdown-converter/README.md

 # Flask JSON-to-Markdown Conversion Service

+> **Note:** This project is a test of Roo code and is based on the [flask-webhook-spec](../flask-webhook-spec.md) specification document.
+It serves as a demonstration of implementing a Flask-based webhook service according to a detailed specification.

 A Flask-based web service that provides webhook endpoints to accept various types of JSON input and return Markdown output.
 The system is structured to support multiple conversion types through a unified API pattern, with the initial implementation focused on Google Calendar data.

+## What This Service Does

+This service acts as an intermediary that transforms structured JSON data into human-readable Markdown format for easy display or sharing.
+Key capabilities include:

+- Accepting JSON payloads via HTTP POST requests
+- Converting structured data to Markdown using configurable Jinja2 templates
+- Supporting different data formats through a unified API structure
+- Applying configurable preprocessors to transform data before rendering
+- Requiring API key authentication for all endpoints
+- Providing detailed error handling and validation

 ## Features